c-blake/bu/doc/tim.md

 So, we can answer the question "Does it work?" with "kinda!".
 10σ devs with no underlying difference are far too common, yet errors are still small in absolute terms letting you separate fairly subtle effects with only a few dozen runs.
-So, it seems useful if take reported uncertainties with a "cube of salt" a bit bigger than the one common in particle physics.[^8]
+So, it seems useful if reported uncertainties are taken with a "cube of salt" a bit bigger than the one common in particle physics.[^8]

 Other issues